 GO-Biz, like all state agencies, is subject to the California Public Records Act (CPRA) found at Government Code section 6250 et. seq.
-As a result, all documents, including a CCGP application and its related application materials, are subject to a document request pursuant to the CPRA.
-However, a number of exemptions and prohibitions under both state and federal law apply to prevent disclosure of tax, proprietary, confidential, privileged, financial, and/or trade secret information in the application and application materials submitted as part of the application process.
+However, a number of exemptions and prohibitions under both state and federal law apply to prevent disclosure of tax, proprietary, confidential, privileged, financial, and/or trade secret information.
+Additionally, Revenue and Taxation Code section 19542 specifically prohibits the release of the application and application materials submitted as part of the application process.
 For applicants awarded a grant, the law requires GO-Biz to post on its website the following information: